nikkipeck/ws/README.md

 Helper class to return the appropriate code and message in responses

 *
+Logging:
+Logging is accomplished with a simple java.util.logging.Logger implementation.
+Log files are written to a directory specified in config.properties.
+*

 Future development:
-Modularity for ease and completeness in testing
+Modularity for ease and completeness in testing Sustainable logging implementation (Apache Commons, or Log4J)

 *